Bounds to electron spin qubit variability for scalable CMOS architectures: Results

-The most common strategies explored so far for qubit addressing rely on differences in qubit frequency, which in the absence of magnetic materials occurs naturally due to these g-factor variations.
-The fact that the spin-orbit effect has a maximum natural spread results in frequency crowding, making it hard to address a given qubit without impacting other qubits with similar frequencies.
+Strategies for qubit control need to be designed according to these results in order to tolerate the natural statistical dispersion in qubit frequencies introduced by the oxide interface.
+Individual addressability is a particular challenge.
+The most common strategy explored so far for addressing a specific spin qubit relies on exploiting this g-factor variability, and driving a variable microwave field in resonance with its Larmor resonance frequency in order to induce spin rotations~\cite{Veldhorst2014}.
+However, the fact that the spin-orbit effect has a maximum natural spread results in frequency crowding at large qubit numbers Fig.~\ref{fig3}\textbf{g}, making it hard to address a given qubit without impacting other qubits with similar frequencies.

-Instead, a more scalable pathway relies on a global microwave field acting on all qubits simultaneously~\cite{hansen_pulse_2021,hansen_implementation_2022,seedhouse_quantum_2021}.
-Ideally, we would either have all qubits in resonance with the global field (forming a dressed qubit) or the ability to electrically tune qubits in and out of resonance.
-However, the range of electric control of the g-factors is insufficient to tune them into the exact same frequency as can be seen in Fig.~\ref{fig3}\textbf{g} in the case of a magnetic field along [110].
-The reduced variability enabled by pointing the field along [001], as in Fig.~\ref{fig3}\textbf{h}, also reduces the Stark shift and does not resolve the problem.
-Therefore, strategies for qubit control need to be designed to circumvent this variability and tolerate the natural dispersion in qubit frequencies introduced by the oxide interface.
+Instead, a more scalable pathway relies on a global microwave field acting on all qubits simultaneously~\cite{hansen2023entangling,hansen_pulse_2021}.
+Qubits will be driven in resonance with the global field (forming a dressed qubit~\cite{seedhouse_quantum_2021}), thus requiring that all qubits have identical frequencies aligned with the resonator frequency.
+Individual addressability is then achieved electrically, by tuning the qubits in and out of resonance via Stark shift.
+However, in the case of a magnetic field along [110], the range of electric control of the g-factors is insufficient to tune them into the same frequency as can be seen in Fig.~\ref{fig3}\textbf{g} .
+The variability in Larmor frequencies can be reduced by pointing the magnetic field along [100] (Fig.~\ref{fig3}\textbf{h}) and by reducing the field magnitude to less than $\approx$100 mT~\cite{zhao_single-spin_2019}.
+These modifications lead to a standard deviation of less than 200kHz, which is ideal for driving degenerate qubits with high fidelity (assuming a 2MHz Rabi frequency in Ref.~\cite{hansen_pulse_2021}).
+The Stark shift tunability also decreases, such that control strategies might need to cope with the inability to tune qubits completely out of resonance~\cite{hansen_pulse_2021}.

+\bmhead{The role of charge impurities in the presence of interface disorder} Semiconductor devices are in general exposed to the presence of charge impurities in the oxide layer, originated from dangling bounds, Pb-centres, oxide vacancies, and other defects~\cite{Müller_2019_traps_solids,elsayed_low_2022}.
+Some of these are fixed charged traps in the oxide, while others fluctuate over time, which is the origin of 1/f noise in semiconductor devices.
+The most concerning charges from a variability perspective are charged traps.
+While two-level fluctuators are still important to understand qubit noise and decoherence, their absolute impact on the variability of qubit parameters occurs at a much smaller scale~\cite{stuyck_real-time_2023,zhao_single-spin_2019,ModelingShehata2023}.

+Previous works have modeled charged traps as negative electron charges $e^-$ directly at the Si/SiO$_2$ interface~\cite{martinez_variability_2022}.
+However, factors such as the positive correlation between the SiO$_2$ thickness with charge mobility in Hall bar devices~\cite{yagi_oxide_thickness_2008,Intel2019}, and measured large Dingle ratio~\cite{elsayed_low_2022} are possible signs that these charges might be dominantly located closer to the metal-oxide interface in some cases.